HeatherWelch/melanoma/README.md

 other:  The clear-sky UV index is the effective UV irradiance (1 unit equals 25 mW/m2) reaching the Earth's surface under clear-sky conditions given for local solar noon, when the Sun is highest in the sky.
 The UV index is computed from the assimilated global ozone field at local solar noon.
 With the use of forecast meteorological fields of the ECMWF and data assimilation, KNMI provides a forecast of the ozone fields.
 Hence, UV index forecasts for today and four days ahead can be made.
 other 2: The erythemal action spectrum.
 This is a model for the susceptibility of the caucasian skin to sunburn (erythema).
 It is proposed by McKinlay & Diffey (1987) and adopted as a standard by the Commission Internationale de l'Éclairage (International Commission on Illumination, CIE).

-12. Climatological DNA-damage UV index of Whole year
+12. Climatological DNA-damage UV index of Whole year (not included)
 Source: http://www.temis.nl/uvradiation/UVarchive/v1_GOME/uvclim.php?fb=uvidc
 resolution: .5x.5 (i believe)
 type: climatology, Aug.
 1995 -- May 2003